MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	1. Open a **New InPrivate window** and check the email with subject **You have been added as a guest to Contoso in Microsoft Teams** from **Outlook Web Portal** (https://outlook.live.com/owa/).

 	2. Select **Open Microsoft Teams** from the email.
-You will be redirected to the sign in page with permission consent request.
+You will be redirected to the sign-in page with a permission consent request.

 	3. Select **Accept** and sign in to Teams web client with your outlook account.